Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 Most players will be expected to reset hundreds of times in order to gain the skills and experience needed to complete a full run through the game.
 By the end, players that stick to it will definitely become so familiar with this level they could pretty much do it blindfolded.

 More so than later levels, Level 1 needs to have near-perfect "invisible" appeal.
 Something that draws the player in and help alleviate the pain of having lost their previous attempt.
-The ability to "master" a level and breeze through it would be a good fit here.
-Many of the specific qualities I'm looking for will be difficult to write down but either way, out of every level in the game, this one will be under the most scrutiny and have the most revisions for sure.
+The player must be able to exercise mastery of the game on this level and breeze through it by executing effective but risky tactics.
+Many of the specific qualities I'm looking for will be difficult to write down, but regardless, out of every level in the game, this one will be under the most scrutiny and have the most revisions for sure.

-- Enemies
+- Enemies Spawn Pattern
-	- Swarmer
-	- Missile
-	- Roamer
-	- Treasure
+	- Fill this out later
+	- Treasure spawns on this level after the Catalyst has taken enough damage

 ## Level 2: *Lust*
 **{{< fontcolor color="#1b00e0" >}}Rough Ocean{{< /fontcolor >}}**
 Ocean environment with the arena floating slightly above the water.
-The ocean should continue off into the horizon in all directions and maybe have the weather change dynamically from sunny to stormy partway through the level?
+The ocean should continue off into the horizon in all directions and weather will change dynamically from sunny to stormy after the Catalyst has taken enough damage

 Environment Modifier: Lightning

 {{< image_gallery images="./level_2_002.webp,./level_2_001.webp,./level_2_003.webp,./level_2_004.webp" >}}

-- Enemies
+- Enemies Spawn Pattern
-	- Swarmer
-	- Missile
-	- Sniper
-	- Roamer
-	- Sponge
+	- Fill this out later

 ---